As an Amazon Associate, I earn from qualifying purchases which allows me to run this site and provide in-depth content at no extra cost to you.

 Jean Peau Tangle Repair - This was a top choice from our European/German visitors.

-No.1 - The number one tip we get for preventing tear stains is to provide distilled water.
+No.1 - The number one tip we get for preventing tear stains is to provide distilled or spring water.
 This isn't a 100% guarantee for success, but it's an easy and affordable tip to try out.
-I've been giving Luc distilled water since he was a puppy and he's never had tear stains.
+I've been giving my Cotons spring water from the start and they never had tear stains.
 Maybe it's coincidence, but too many other Coton owners swear by this as well.
+Note: While distilled water can be effective for preventing tear stains, it lacks the healthy minerals that can be beneficial, so spring water is a better option.

 No. 3 - Eye Envy is a topical solution that's all natural (no bleach, peroxides, or antibiotics).